feliceforgione/foodiegram/README.md

 <img src="src/images/screenshot.jpg" alt="screenshot" >
 <br><br>

 ### Foodiegram is a social platform that allows users to share and discover local cuisine in their community.
 With this app, users can connect and share their culinary experiences while exploring new dining options.
-Foodie Connect is a useful tool for both foodies seeking new experiences and local restaurants looking to promote their dishes.
+Foodiegram is a useful tool for both foodies seeking new experiences and local restaurants looking to promote their dishes.

 <br>